nightness/nest-next-prisma/README.md

 ## Description

-This project is a starter template that combines [NestJS](https://nestjs.com/) and [Next.js](https://nextjs.org/) to build a full-stack application with server-side rendering (SSR) and API capabilities.
+This project is a starter template that combines [NestJS](https://nestjs.com/) and [Next.js](https://nextjs.org/) to build a full-stack application in a single project.
 The template is designed to provide a solid foundation for building applications with modern React features and Material UI components.

 The current implementation includes example code for a dashboard and demonstrates how to integrate Material UI (MUI) v6 with Next.js and NestJS.
 It also shows how to properly configure client-side components using the `"use client"` directive required by Next.js for components that utilize React hooks or state.

+Next runs as first piece of Nest middleware.
+All Nest routes start with the `/api/` prefix, all other routes are handled by Next.

 ## Features

 - **Next.js Frontend**: A React-based frontend with server-side rendering, utilizing the Next.js app directory structure.
 - **NestJS Backend**: A robust backend framework for building scalable server-side applications.
 - **Material UI Integration**: Demonstrates how to integrate MUI v6 with Next.js, including theming and styled components.
-- **Client Components**: Proper usage of the `"use client"` directive in Next.js for client-side components.
 - **TypeScript**: Written entirely in TypeScript for type safety and better developer experience.
+- **Prisma ORM**: Prisma ORM enables working with your favorite database in an intuitive type-safe way.
 - **Testing Setup**: Configured with Jest for unit and integration testing.
 - **Linting and Formatting**: ESLint and Prettier are set up for code quality and consistency.